graphql-java/graphql-java/README.md

 Logging is done with [SLF4J](http://www.slf4j.org/).
 Please have a look at the [Manual](http://www.slf4j.org/manual.html) for details.
 The `grapqhl-java` root Logger name is `graphql`.

+#### Relay Support

+There is a very basic Relay support included.
+Please look at https://github.com/andimarek/todomvc-relay-java for an example project how to use it.

 #### Development Build